Skip to content

 Id#

-Once the data source has been created, you'll have the following entities created.
-You'll then need to use the available service to configure the underlying data.
-There are also a collection of blueprints available for loading popular data sources.
+Alternatively, you can use the available service to configure the underlying data.
+There is a collection of blueprints available for loading data from popular data sources.

 Entities#